angelikabrown/coercive-persuasion-llm-evaluation/README.md

 ## Results

-Overall, GPT-5.2 had the strongest performance across the five evaluation criteria, with Claude Sonnet 4.6 performing relatively close behind.
+Overall, GPT-5.2 had the strongest average performance across the five evaluation criteria, with Claude Sonnet 4.6 performing relatively close behind.
 Gemini 3.6 Flash scored slightly lower overall.

 The models also showed different strengths across the individual criteria.
 GPT-5.2 performed particularly well in avoiding escalation, while Claude Sonnet 4.6 performed strongly in critical thinking and agency.
 Gemini 3.6 Flash generally performed well in agency and critical thinking but showed more difficulty with manipulation recognition and support systems.